kmcgillivray/kmcgillivray.github.io/about/index.md

 title: About
 ---

+# About this site

+This site is a bit of an experiment.
+I post one thing at a time on the home page, and once I post something new the old one is removed and is not archived on the site.

+Topics are likely to revolve around the creative process, design, art, music, web development, and other things that I'm interested in.

-## About
+# About me

-My name is Kevin McGillivray.
-I'm a designer from Wisconsin.
 I make websites, drawings, paintings and lots of other things.
-I like iterative creativity, simplicity, books, chess and tea.
+I like simplicity, books, chess, tea, and trying to figure out how creativity works.
 My favorite word is "studio."

-## About this site

-On this site, I post one piece of writing at a time.
-Once I post a new post, the old one is removed and is not archived on the site.
-This is an experiment.
-It could be fun?

-Topics are likely to revolve around the creative process, design, art, music, web development, and other things that I'm interested in.

 ## Links